Indicator Report - Life Expectancy at Birth

 Data NotesThe method developed by C.L.
 Chiang was used to compute life expectancy.

 Data SourcesUtah Death Certificate Database, Office of Vital Records and Statistics, Utah Department of Health.
-Population Estimates: National Center for Health Statistics (NCHS) through a collaborative agreement with the U.S. Census Bureau.
+Population Estimates by Age, Sex, Race, and Hispanic Origin for Counties in Utah, U.S. Bureau of the Census, IBIS Version 2012.

 DefinitionLife expectancy is an estimate of the expected average number of years of life (or a person's age at death) for individuals who were born into a particular population.